prakx1/Snippets/README.md

-# Snippets that u can use and learn from.
+# Snippets that you can use and learn from.